wwzhang/papers_with_helium/README.md

 4. Download from a link of the paper.

 ## Usage
-1. Change the "pdf_loc = " line to the folder you want to use to save the PDF
+1. Change the "pdf_loc = " line of getpdf.py to the folder you want to use to save the PDF
 2. run the program with the correct options chosen
 ````
   getpdf.py -f the_link_file